materialsproject/fireworks/docs/queue_tutorial_pt2.rst

    .. note:: Once the job starts *running* or *completes*, both the simple version of the QueueLauncher and the reservation mode will stop you from submitting jobs.
 However, only the reservation mode will identify that a job is already queued.

-Overriding Queue Parameters within the FireWork
+Overriding Queue Parameters within the Firework
 ===============================================

-Another key feature of reserving FireWorks before queue submission is that the FireWork can override queue parameters.
+Another key feature of reserving FireWorks before queue submission is that the Firework can override queue parameters.
 This is done by specifying the ``_queueadapter`` reserved key in the ``spec``.
 For example, let's override the walltime parameter.

 #.
 Clean your working directory of everything but four files: ``fw_test.yaml``, ``my_qadapter.yaml``, ``my_fworker.yaml``, and ``my_launchpad.yaml``